Russell Carollo: Career

 Carollo worked as a special projects reporter for the Sacramento Bee, the Los Angeles Times, and beginning in 1990, the Dayton Daily News.
 At the time of his death, Carollo worked as a freelance journalist and consultant based out of Colorado.

 His specialties included computer-assisted reporting, state public records, the military, and long-term investigative projects.

-He was also adept at using the Freedom of Information Act (FOIA), which he used to make between 75 to 150 requests and appeals a year.
+He was also adept at using the Freedom of Information Act (FOIA), which he used to make between 75 and 150 requests and appeals a year.
 In a 2006 question and answer session, before the Reporters Committee for Freedom of the Press, he stated that he spent at least half of his day filing, taking phone calls, and appealing FOIA requests, and examining the information he received.

 Carollo was a finalist for the Pulitzer prize, in 1992, with Mike Casey, for his work on, "Lives on the Line," in 1996, with Carol Hernandez, Jeff Nesmith and Cheryl Reed, for his contributions on two articles, "Military Secrets" and "Prisoners on the Payroll," and in 2002 for "The Foreign Game."